savob/savobajic.ca/content/projects/personal/website.md

 about how these are then synthesized into HTML, please refer to the HUGO documentation [here](https://gohugo.io/documentation/).

 To prepare one article takes me usually a couple of hours, especially if it is an old project that needs me to sift through my old photos on my phone for something to use.
+Sometimes I also need to retake photos to make them nicer (generally on clean backgrounds).
+With some of my really old electronics projects that I did with EAGLE before my student license expired, I also need to import them into KiCad which I use now, and iron out the issues with this conversion process to create the media for them.

 Once prepared, I push a commit related to that content up to the GitHub.
 Once uploaded, Netlify detects the push and rebuilds the site with the new data and begins to host it immediately if there is no issue during build.
 HUGO is actually able to use